 The application must be submitted to the Faculty of Science by e-mail as a pdf document to the address email@example.com.

 The application must be accompanied by

-1) a curriculum vitae, a list of publications and other research work as well as a report of the applicant’s teaching qualifications
+1) a curriculum vitae, a list of publications and other research work as well as an assessment of the applicant’s teaching qualifications

-2) An academic portfolio (pdf) incorporating all the above documents to accompany their applications.
+2) An academic portfolio (pdf) incorporating all the abovementioned documents

 Applicants are also asked to list the publications listed in Web of Science and mark the publications written after dissertation.
 Furthermore, they are asked to indicate which of their post-PhD publications would as a whole form another good doctoral dissertation.

-For the assessment of the applicant’s teaching skills, the applicant must also indicate the topic of his or her demonstration of teaching skills when submitting the application.
-The language of the teaching demonstration can be Finnish, Swedish or English.
-Applicants are also required to assess their teaching merits in accordance with the faculty's criteria and note in their applications, which of the criteria for teaching skills they fulfil, and to motivate and document this on the basis of the criteria.
+In the assessment of the applicant’s teaching qualifcations, applicants are required to assess their teaching merits in accordance with the faculty's criteria and note in their applications, which of the criteria for teaching skills they fulfil, and to motivate and document this on the basis of the criteria.

 Copies of certificates attesting to the applicant’s skills in the Finnish and Swedish languages must accompany the application if the applicant is not employeed at HU.
 The required language skills are typically incorporated into the applicant’s studies and are indicated in the degree diploma.
 Official certificates of language proficiency are also considered proof of language skills.
 However, non-Finnish citizens or non-native Finnish citizens are not required to have the skills in Finnish or Swedish.
 If an applicant from outside Finland is not an employee at the University of Helsinki, he or she must also present copies of his/her passport and doctoral diploma, certified by two people.